-LESSON 1 SUBSTANCE MISUSE COMPLICATIONS
+LESSON 1 SUBSTANCE USE COMPLICATIONS

-At the end of this lesson, the student will be able to provide emergency first aid for a patient who has complications from substance misuse.
-The student will also be able to administer naloxone for fentanyl and opioid overdose.
+At the end of this lesson, students will be able to provide emergency first aid for a patient who has complications from substance use.
+Students will also be able to administer naloxone for fentanyl and opioid overdose.

-Florida Basic Recruit Training Program: High Liability, Vol. 2 (Chapter 2)
+Florida Basic Recruit Training Program: High Liability, Volume 2 (Chapter 2)